COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Sep" >}}

+* Our COLA-Lab team is in the second place of the [AutoML Cup 2023](https://www.codabench.org/competitions/984/).
+Congratulations to Fan, Peili and Heng!
+Well done for your hard work!
+This is our first time to participate the AutoML competition.
+Hope we can win the trophy cup next time. <i class='fa fa-calendar' style='font-size:19px'></i> September 26

 * We have two papers accepted to [NeurIPS 2023](https://neurips.cc/Conferences/2023)!
 Congratulations to Shuang and Phoenix!
 Shuang's work is a very interesting and unique perspective to redefine the stopping criterion in Bayesian optimization.
 I see many further applications based on this criterion.
 Phoenix developed a very interesting adversarial attack method based on CamoPatch.
 Very cool idea!
 Very well done! <i class='fa fa-calendar' style='font-size:19px'></i> September 21

 * Our paper on "Quality Indicators for Preference-based Evolutionary Multi-objective Optimization Using a Reference Point: A Review and Analysis" has been accepted to IEEE Trans.
 Evolutionary Computation.
 Congratulations to Ryoji!
 Very well done! <i class='fa fa-calendar' style='font-size:19px'></i> September 19